 On completion of a BSc at The University of Southampton, Joanne went on to complete her PGCE.
 She started her teaching career at Queen Anne’s School in Caversham, enjoying pastoral responsibilities in the role of Housemistress and academic leadership responsibilities in the Science Department.
 She is currently the Deputy Head (Academic) at Edgeborough School.
 Joanne has a particular passion for educational research and is currently working in partnership with Eton, Oxford and Reading University.

 Mr Douglas Jack

 Douglas studied Architecture in Edinburgh.
 He subsequently established a company that built commercial developments in the investment and government sectors, and had dealings with both at director level.
 As a Governor with a property background he has been involved in positive changes at Duke of Kent School, and he strongly supports the school ethos.
-Douglas is also a governor at Godalming Sixth Form College.
 He likes travelling to remote parts of the world, enjoys music and trekking, and is a volunteer, skippering public trips on canal boats.

 Mrs Penny McKenna

 Penny owns a local business and is qualified in Business management, Personnel management, NLP (Neuro linguistic programming) and Care management.
 Penny has over 25 years’ experience running a care home for the elderly (care home for over 65s without nursing) dealing with regulators, all aspects of compliance, vulnerable people, families and staff.
 Penny also sits on the School’s Health and Safety committee at Duke of Kent School which demands very similar commitments albeit at different ends of the age scale.
 As a former parent she has personal experience of ethos of the School and has supported it since 1998/99.